Tour Code : EN-008

 12-night hotel accommodation with daily breakfast

-7 night in Turkey hotel accommodation
+7 nights in a Turkey hotel accommodation

 5 Nights in Greece Hotel accommodation